 “No screen time until your child is 2.”

-The World Health Organization just released new 2019 screen time guidelines for children for the first time in the organization’s history.
+The World Health Organization released screen time guidelines for children in 2019 for the first time in the organization’s history.
 According to the guidelines, children under the age of 5 should have no more than an hour of “sedentary screen time” each day, and less is better.
 Setting these limitations can ultimately result in healthier adults by “improving physical activity, reducing sedentary time and ensuring quality sleep”.

 For infants (less than 1 year-1 year), screen time is not recommended.
 When sedentary, engaging in reading and storytelling with a caregiver is encouraged.
 For children 2-4 years of age, sedentary screen time should be no more than 1 hour; less is better.
 When sedentary, engaging in reading and storytelling with a caregiver is encouraged.